Aslemammad/Aslemammad/Resume.md

 - We built espresso to have a expressJs in Deno

 ### <a href='https://github.com/Aslemammad/simple-shop-front'>Simple Shop Website</a>
-- A practice project for simulating a shop.
+- A practice project for simulating an ecommerce shop.

 ## Projects | <i>Working</i>
 Projects that aren't done yet and I'm currently working on, So They have bugs now, They'll be done soon.